Western missions in Yemen on alert as army advances against Qaeda

 "There are no private movements within the country except when people go to the airport for their (breaks)," Robert Mardini, head of ICRC operations for the Near and Middle East, told Reuters in Geneva.

-On Wednesday Yemen said its special forces had killed a militant suspected of masterminding attacks on Westerners, including the killing of the French agent on Monday.
+Yemen scored a win against al Qaeda on Wednesday when special forces killed a militant suspected of masterminding attacks on Westerners, including the French agent on Monday.

-Four members of al Qaeda were killed by security services in the capital Sanaa, the Defence Ministry said on its website late on Thursday.
-It said the men started a gunfight after police stopped their vehicle and tried to detain them.

-The government's offensive in the south is the most concerted campaign against al Qaeda in the Arabian Peninsula (AQAP) in nearly two years.
-The group has been blamed for deadly attacks against security forces, foreigners and oil and gas facilities.

-Yemen said its forces captured Azzan, the last major militant bastion, in an offensive that began 10 days ago.
+Government troops captured the mountainous al-Mahfad area in Abyan province earlier this week, leaving Azzan in Shabwa province as the militants' main redoubt.

+"An official military source in the third military region said that units of the armed forces and the security have entered ...
+Azzan," a statement on the Defence Ministry's website said.
+It also said security forces had killed a militant called Abu Musaab al-Kuwaiti.

-The Yemeni defence minister told a crowd celebrating the capture of the town that the army's offensive against AQAP would continue, the state news agency Saba said.
+The Yemeni defence minister told a crowd celebrating the capture of Azzan that the army's offensive against AQAP would continue, the state news agency Saba said.

-The army drove them out in 2012 but the militants then rebuilt their presence, exploiting the central government's traditionally weak hold over the region.
+The army drove them out in 2012 but the militants have since rebuilt their presence, exploiting the Sanaa central government's traditionally weak hold over the region.

 "We hope that the entrance of the army and the return of state authority to Azzan and other areas will be the end of the worry and turmoil that we've been living with for years," Azzan resident Mubarak Mahdi said.